nvsmith/webdev-resources/think-like-a-programmer.md

 -   Frustration is an excuse to continue to fail.
     -   Take a real break and don't think about the problem.
-    -   Focus your attention on another problem and return later.
+    -   Or focus your attention on another problem and return to the original problem later.
 -   Never forget the first rule: Always have a plan.
-    -   If your original plan doesn't pan out, time to make another plan.
+    -   If your original plan doesn't pan out, make another plan.
 And repeat.